josdejong/tabular-json/README.md

 - a replacement for JSON without its verbosity
 - a replacement for NDJSON without its verbosity

-You get Tabular-JSON when you:
+So what are the ingredients of Tabular-JSON?

-- take JSON
+- Take JSON
-- make quotes around keys and strings optional
+- Make quotes around keys and strings optional
-- add a table structure (wrapped in a `---` block, rows separated by a newline, values by a comma)
+- Add support for nested tables (like CSV) wrapped in a `---` block
-- add support for ISO dates.
+- Add support for ISO dates

+And that's it.
+The complexity of the Tabular-JSON data format is equal to that of JSON plus CSV.

 Note that JSON is used both for data and for configuration files.
 The aim of Tabular-JSON though is to be used as a data format, not a configuration format.